nirmallab/cspot/README.md

 # 🐊 Getting Started with CSPOT
 Kindly note that **CSPOT is not a plug-and-play solution**.
 It's a framework that requires significant upfront investment of time from potential users for training and validating deep learning models, which can then be utilized in a plug-and-play manner for processing large volumes of similar multiplexed imaging data.

+## System Requirements:

+**Hardware :**
+`CSPOT` comprises two modules: training and prediction.
+Training can be efficiently executed on a standard laptop without the need for a GPU.
+However, for predictions, leveraging a GPU significantly enhances processing speed (particularly for large images).

+**Software :**
+This package is supported for Windows (10, 11), macOS (Sonoma, Ventura) and Linux (Ubuntu 16.04).

+**Dependencies :**
+The `project.toml` file contains a comprehensive list of dependencies.

+## Installation Guide:

 **There are two ways to set it up based on how you would like to run the program**
 - Using an interactive environment like Jupyter Notebooks
 - Using Command Line Interface